 Zen has been a vocal opponent of the Vatican’s 2018 secret pact with the Chinese government.
-He has called the agreement “as well as a “suicide pact shameless surrender.”
-Not surprisingly, Zen’s description of the Vatican pact as ” was immediately proven apt once the agreement was signed and the Chinese government began to destroy churches, arrest priests, and shut down religious services.
+He has called the agreement “an incredible betrayal” as well as a “suicide pact and shameless surrender.”
+Not surprisingly, Zen’s description of the Vatican pact as “sending the flock into the mouths of wolves” was immediately proven apt once the agreement was signed and the Chinese government began to destroy churches, arrest priests, and shut down religious services.

 Zen foresaw that the secret pact would “kill” the Underground faithful Catholic Church in China.
 He feared that those underground bishops and priests who refused to register with the CCP-run “Catholic Patriotic Association” would be harassed, arrested, detained, and disappeared.
 Not surprisingly, that is exactly what has happened.
 The Francis CCP deal has driven the Underground Church further underground.